 Settings & envinfo¶

 The eQual framework allows defining a series of parameters used by controllers that can be modified by administrators through the Settings application.
-These parameters are modeled using the Setting
+These parameters are modeled using the Setting entity, which provides flexibility and a robust mechanism for contextual configuration.

 Configuration Parameters¶

-entity.
-A setting can have one or more associated SettingValue
+Each parameter is represented by a Setting entity.
+A setting can have one or more associated SettingValue or SettingSequence objects.
+These values may include:

 - A general value applicable to all users.